navikt/amplitude-proxy/README.md

 # amplitude-proxy
 Application that whitelists and forwards traffic to amplitudes servers.
+This improves privacy concerns related to tracking user behavior events.

 # Prerequisites
 - Install node.js